po1sigala/live/02-Lesson-Plans/Full-Time/02-Week/05-Day/05-Day-LessonPlan.md

   * ☝️ How can we use event listeners to capture user input and perform a task?

   * 🙋 We attach an event listener to the HTML element, like a button, or even the entire document.
 When the event occurs, a function will be executed.
 For example, we attach an event listener to a button to listen for a click.
-When a click happens, the actions decribed in the function will occur.
+When a click happens, the actions described in the function will occur.

   * ☝️ What can we do if we don't completely understand this?